Locomotive Pioneers in the Neighborhood

 Harrison developed a mechanism to have more than one set of drive wheels on a locomotive, each set with an equal distribution of the load, allowing it to haul heavier loads.
 In 1843 Czar Nicholas I of Russia enticed Harrison to build a railroad from Moscow to St. Petersburg, a distance of 400 miles.
 The condition was that Russian materials and labor need be used, so Harrison sold his patent for the equalizing lever to Matthias Baldwin and said "Do svidaniya" to Philadelphia for fourteen years.

 Due to Harrison's hard work and creativity, his patron the Czar was quite generous towards him.
 In 1857 Harrison returned to Philadelphia a wealthy man, having had built in 1856 a mansion on the east side of Rittenhouse Square.
 In this house his art gallery included three iconic Philadelphia paintings: Gilbert Stuart's 1795 portrait of George Washington; Benjamin West's William Penn's Treaty with the Indians; and Charles Willson Peale's The Artist in his Museum.
-When Harrison died in 1874, most of his collection was sent to the Pennsylvania Academy of Fine Arts.
+When Harrison died in 1874, most of his collection was sent to the Pennsylvania Academy of the Fine Arts.
 Other mansions of the nouveau riche would follow, eventually making Rittenhouse Square Philadelphia's high rent district.

 When Harrison returned to Philadelphia he developed a safety boiler and opened a shop on Gray's Ferry Road near the federal arsenal there.
 His boiler was ingenious.
 One of the hazards of high-pressure boilers was that of explosion.
 Harrison put the strongest structure, a sphere, in the smallest possible size, in an array that acted as a single much larger boiler.
 A safety valve mechanism to release excessive pressure was built into each sphere.
 His boiler was widely adopted for stationary and locomotive engines.

 Portion of the City Atlas from 1910 showing Harrison's mansion preeminent on Rittenhouse Square.